deanmlittle/metalink/README.md

 `type` - An optional value that allows BSVABI.js to check that data is of a certain type.
 Current types include:
 - `*` - Match all
 - `String` - A string
-- `Integer` - A whole number or arbitrary length
+- `Integer` - A whole number of arbitrary length
 - `Float` - A decimal of arbitrary length and precision
 - `Hex` - A hexadecimal string
 - `Binary` - A binary string